Cinema icon Dilip Kumar laid to rest with full state honours | Entertainment

 The 98-year-old actor, who passed away following prolonged illness, was laid to rest around 4:45 PM in the presence of family, including actor wife Saira Banu.

-Kumar was given a gun salute, following which the police band paid him a tribute at the Juhu Qabrastan in Santacruz Mumbai.
+Kumar was accorded a ceremonial guard of honour at the Juhu Qabrastan in Santacruz Mumbai.

 As per the state funeral protocols, Kumar's body was draped with the tricolor at his Pali Hill residence, before being moved to the burial ground.
 More than 60 policemen were present at his residence.
 Adequate security measures were taken by the police to prevent people to enter the lane leading to Kumar’s house.